-We’re continuing our “Pi” day celebration with another “old-fashioned” recipe, Buttermilk Pie.
-I’ve updated it a bit by adding blackberries and perfuming the filling with a hint of cardamom.
+I love old-fashioned Buttermilk Pie.
+I’ve updated the recipe by adding blackberries and perfuming the filling with a hint of cardamom.
 Yes, another recipe for one of my favorite ingredients, buttermilk.

-Like yesterday’s Meyer Lemon Shaker Pie, this is another super-easy recipe.
+This is a super-easy recipe.
 In fact it’s even easier than I originally thought.
-I intended to blind bake the crust before filling it with the berries and custard, but I forgot and filled the raw crust (it was early in the morning and I’m not a morning person).
+I intended to blind bake the crust before filling it with the berries and custard, but I forgot and filled the unbaked crust.
 Despite my original intentions, the pie turned out great.

 I don’t think this pie needs any accompaniment at all.
 But if you want to add some colorful berries to the plate go for it.